Anger is one of the very few creatures that I have learned to tame.

 The monologue will sound something like this:

-‘Well, if I’m angry, my Interleukin-6 goes up, my C-reactive protein goes up.
-I’m messing up my immunity.
+‘Well, if I’m angry, my Interleukin-6 and my C-reactive protein are going to go up.
+It messes up my immunity.
 Why should I make myself sick?
-Also, Al-Ghazali in Iḥyaʾ talks about how anger grows from self-conceit.
+Also, in Iḥyaʾ, al-Ghazali talks about how anger grows from self-conceit.
+It means that Anger is hiding something from me, probably my own severe weaknesses.
 I don’t want that.
 So when I get bothered by others’ mistakes, I need to remember my own mistakes in the past.
-Being angry doesn’t make me strong anyway.
+Being angry doesn’t make me strong.
 Being in control of anger is a strength.’

 Is there a place where anger is good?